EmberConsultingGroup/Testing-Automation/README.md

 Testing Automation
 ==================

-Howto automate testing using various tools such as TeamCity, Phantom, Jasmine 2.0 and RequireJS
+Automate javascript testing using tools such as TeamCity, Phantom, Jasmine 2.0 and RequireJS

 ###Overview